Fr. Kapaun Is Finally Home

-Help us pay fitting tribute to a hero of faith and country.
-Following the identification of Father Kapaun's remains in Hawaii, the Kapaun family and the Diocese of Wichita are planning the transport of Father Kapaun’s remains to Wichita at the end of September.
-Learn more about his homecoming events below.Public Events
+A Hero's Homecoming.
+Following the identification of Father Kapaun's remains in Hawaii, the Kapaun family and the Diocese of Wichita transported Father Kapaun’s remains back to Wichita in September 2021.

 The Journey Home

-Departing HawaiiFollowing a send-off Mass at the Cathedral in Honolulu, Father Kapaun’s remains will be transported from the National Memorial Cemetery of the Pacific in Honolulu, Hawaii on a flight that will land at Eisenhower airport in Wichita on Saturday, September 25.
+Departing HawaiiFollowing a send-off Mass at the Cathedral in Honolulu, Father Kapaun’s remains were transported from the National Memorial Cemetery of the Pacific in Honolulu, Hawaii on a flight that landed at Eisenhower airport in Wichita on Saturday, September 25, 2021.

-Return to PilsenFather Kapaun's remains will first be taken to his home parish of St. John Nepomucene in Pilsen for a private homecoming and observance for the parish community.
-We ask that his time there be kept to the family and community, and anyone wishing to pay respects attend one of the three events below or visit the Cathedral of the Immaculate Conception in the days and weeks following the burial.
+Return to PilsenFather Kapaun's remains were first taken to his home parish of St. John Nepomucene in Pilsen for a private homecoming and observance for the parish community.

 Remains of Father Emil Kapaun Identified in Hawaii